Britain's FTSE gets lift from Prudential results

 risks are building around rental rates," analysts at Credit

-Suisse said in a note, slashing its target price to 770 pence
+Suisse said in a note, slashing its target price to 770p from

 Mid-caps underperformed blue chips, with the FTSE 250 index